 The project root folder and settings file fields accept relative path to the Jenkins job workspace only.

 7. Choose whether to convert test or test steps to JUnit test.
-By enabling the checkbox a test list will be converted as a test suite and each including test will be converted to a JUnit test.
-Otherwise if unthicked a test will be converted to a test suite and each of its steps will be converted as a JUnit test.
+By enabling the checkbox a test list will be converted as a test suite and each including test will be converted to a JUnit test in the generated JUnit xml result file.
+Otherwise if disabling the checkbox each test will be converted to a test suite and each of its steps will be converted to a JUnit test in the generated JUnit xml result.

 Your test execution step is now ready to save and run.